 Service Function Chaining (SFC) is a method used to define the sequence of network services, such as firewalls, load balancers, and intrusion detection systems, that data packets must pass through.
 It works by dynamically steering traffic through a series of interconnected network functions, ensuring that each packet follows a predetermined path.
-This approach is crucial in the telecom and network management industry as it enhances flexibility, optimizes resource utilization, and improves overall network efficiency.
+This approach is crucial in the telecom and network management industry as it enhances flexibility, optimizes resource utilization, and improves overall network performance.

 Overview of Service Function Chaining